AdobeDocs/target-developers/src/pages/before-administer/models-api.md

 Question: How can I delete some, but not all, of a blocklist?

-Answer: To remove a discrete subset of blocklisted features from a multi-feature blocklist, users can simply send the updated list of features you would like to block in [the blocklist request](#step3), as opposed to clearing the entire blocklist and re-adding the desired features.
+Answer: To remove a discrete subset of blocklisted features from a multi-feature blocklist, users can simply send the updated list of features they would like to block in [the blocklist request](#step3), as opposed to clearing the entire blocklist and re-adding the desired features.
 In other words, send the updated feature list (as shown in [Step 3](#step3)), making sure to exclude the features you wish to "delete" from the blocklist.

 ## Step 5: (Optional) Manage the global blocklist {#step5}